 Who am I?

-I suppose I should probably introduce myself … My name is Shawn Lehner and I have been writing code professionally for over 15 years.
-But I got my start much earlier than that.
+I suppose I should introduce myself – my name is Shawn Lehner and I have been writing code professionally for over 18 years.
+But my interest in technology started at a much earlier age.
 At the age of 12 I spent far too much time playing an online video game called Ultima Online and it didn’t take long for me to explore the world of unofficial servers.
 These were player run servers that you could connect to with a few minor updates to the official client.
 It was through this channel that I got my first taste of networking, hosting my own server and coding in a language known as “SphereScript”.
 This was the scripting language used by SphereServer.

 I had no clue what I was doing at first.
 I had no background in programming and quite frankly, I didn’t even know that what I was doing was programming.
-Instead, I was content looking at scripts that already existed and figuring out what happened if a change various parts of the code.
-Simple things at first, changing the damage variable from 15 to 25, changing the name of an object, adjusting the color values, etc … All extremely simple experiments that slowly taught me some of the most valuable skills I have today.
+Instead, I was content to simply parse through scripts that already existed and figuring out what they were doing and eventually I worked out that if I changed certain lines of the code, I could get them to behave the way I wanted.
+Simple things at first, changing the damage variable from 15 to 25, changing the name of an object, adjusting the color values, and anything else I could modify.

 My background aside, I’ve been wanting to start a blog for some time now.
 Mainly just as an avenue to share my experiences, write about some of the projects I have been working on, and maybe share a guide or two to help others save time when they run into the same issues I have already solved.
 I don’t plan to blog that frequently, maybe just once or twice a month to start, but I want to be consistent.
 I figure starting with a low goal should make this much easier.